List of X-Men film series characters: Fred Dukes / Blob

-Remy LeBeau/Gambit
+Remy LeBeau / Gambit

-Remy LeBeau/Gambit (played by Taylor Kitsch in Origins: Wolverine and Channing Tatum in Deadpool & Wolverine) is a Cajun mutant with the ability to charge objects with kinetic energy, causing them to explode.
+Remy LeBeau / Gambit (portrayed by Taylor Kitsch in Origins: Wolverine and Channing Tatum in Deadpool & Wolverine) is a Cajun mutant with the ability to charge objects with kinetic energy, causing them to explode.

-In Origins: Wolverine, Gambit is a mutant previously held captive by Stryker, who then resided in New Orleans.
-Wolverine confronted him, leading to a fight.
-Wolverine explained his intentions and Gambit assisted him, taking him to Stryker's island base.
+In Origins: Wolverine, Gambit is a mutant previously held captive by Stryker, who resides in New Orleans.
+Wolverine confronts him, leading to a fight.
+Wolverine explains his intentions, and Gambit assists him, taking him to Stryker's island base.
 He saved Wolverine from falling debris later in the film.

 In Deadpool & Wolverine, Gambit resides in the Void alongside Blade and Elektra, opposing Cassandra Nova's regime.
 This version speaks in a heavy Cajun accent.
 He survives the ending of the film, and Tatum has been announced to reprise the role in Avengers: Doomsday.

-Gambit was cut from X2 (played by James Bamford) and The Last Stand with Tatum, Keanu Reeves, and Josh Holloway considered.
-Tatum was set to portray the character in Apocalypse followed by a self-titled solo film.
+Gambit was cut from X2 (portrayed by James Bamford), and The Last Stand.
+Tatum was set to portray the character in Apocalypse, followed by a self-titled solo film.
 Gambit was cut from Apocalypse, and after several pushbacks, the solo film was shelved in 2019 due to the abandonment by multiple directors and Disney acquisition of Fox.

-Abraham Cornelius and Carol Frost
+Weapon X

-Abraham Cornelius and Carol Frost (played by David Ritchie and Asher Keddie) were scientists working alongside Stryker and responsible for Wolverine's adamantium bonding procedure.
+Abraham Cornelius and Carol Frost (portrayed by David Ritchie and Asher Keddie) are scientists working alongside Stryker and responsible for Wolverine's adamantium bonding procedure.

+General Munson (portrayed by Stephen Leeder) is a U.S. Army general and sponsor of the Weapon X program.
+He instructs William Stryker to end his experiments during Weapon XI, causing Stryker to kill him.

-Both appear in the tie-in videogame X-Men Origins: Wolverine (voiced by David Prince and Anna Graves).
+Cornelius and Frost appear in the tie-in videogame X-Men Origins: Wolverine (voiced by David Prince and Anna Graves).
 Cornelius and Carol Hines both appear in the non-canon X2: Wolverine's Revenge (voiced by Don Morrow and Jennifer Hale).

 Introduced in X-Men: First Class (2011)

-Alex Summers/Havok
+Alex Summers / Havok

-Alexander Summers/Havok (played by Lucas Till) is a mutant with the ability to generate plasma discs from his body.
+Alex Summers / Havok (portrayed by Lucas Till) is a mutant with the ability to generate plasma discs from his body.
 He is the older brother of Cyclops and a former member of the X-Men.

 In First Class, Havok is recruited from a military prison to join the X-Men.
 He showcases his powers to his fellow trainees.
-When the Hellfire Club arrive, he attempts to use his powers to attack Shaw.
+When the Hellfire Club arrives, he attempts to use his powers to attack Shaw.
 However, Shaw absorbs the energy and kills Darwin with it.
 Havok joins the attack against the Hellfire Club in Cuba.
-In Days of Future Past, Havok is rescued by Mystique from Stryker's forces, who wish to experiment on him and other mutant soldiers of the Vietnam War.
+In Days of Future Past, Mystique rescues Havok from Stryker's forces, who want to experiment on him and other mutant soldiers from the Vietnam War.

 In Apocalypse, Havok is at the Xavier Institute with his brother Scott.
-When Apocalypse kidnaps Xavier, Havok attacks, exploding a generator and the whole school, killing Havok.
-He was unable to be saved by Quicksilver due to his proximity to the blast.
+When Apocalypse kidnaps Xavier, Havok attacks, exploding a generator and the whole school.
+He dies as a result and is unable to be saved by Quicksilver due to his proximity to the blast.